This icon () tells you which link takes you to the new site.

-Benefit allowances are the provision of the benefit or payments made in addition to salary or wages that benefit the employee.
+Benefit allowances are provided in addition to salary or wages that benefit the employee.
 Examples include:

-What the taxable value of the benefit is
+The taxable value of the allowance is the difference between:

 If you are providing free board you need to take into account what is being supplied when calculating the taxable value.
 For example meals, own room, power and phone.

-The taxable value of the benefit is added to the employee's wages each pay period it's paid in and PAYE is deducted from the total.
-Include this in the gross earnings when you complete your Employer monthly schedule (IR348).
+The taxable value of the allowance is added to the employee's wages each pay period it's paid or provided.
+PAYE is then deducted from the total.
+Include this in the gross earnings when you complete your Employer monthly schedule (IR348) or Employment information schedule.